Patient Data and Documents

 The access log information of the patient register

-In the act of the electronic processing of social and health care client data (9.2.2007/159), it is decreed that the patient has a right to receive information about who has used or who has been given information regarding to the patientand what has been the basis of the use or distribution by a written request from the health care services provider.
-The request can be made by the form Request for report on patient register usage log information (In Finnish) or by sending a free-form request to the registry of the hospital district.
+In the act of the electronic processing of social and health care client data (9.2.2007/159), it is decreed that the patient has a right to receive information about who has used or who has been given information regarding to the patient and what has been the basis of the use or distribution by a written request from the health care services provider.
+The request can be made by the form Request for report on patient register usage log information (pdf, in Finnish and Swedish) or by sending a free-form request to the registry of the hospital district.